Rescator7/spell-OLC.tbamud/README.md

    1) Mobile        : 10
    2) Required item : 161

 <p>This exemple is from spell clone(9).
 It load mobile(10) "the clone".
-If the object(161) "sacrificial entrails" is in the inventory of the caster, the spell will succeed and the object will be deleted.</p>
+If the object(161) "sacrificial entrails" is in the inventory of the caster, the spell will succeed and the object will be deleted.
+The mobile will be affected by CHARM.</p>

 <p>Info: Both "Mobile" and "Required item" are string formula.</p>